Data architects use the Settings page to apply systemwide settings and manage API tokens for external business intelligence systems and applications.

 1. Select Settings.

-2. Under API Tokens, in the row of the token to revoke, select the Revoke Token icon .
+2. In the API section, under Tokens, in the row of the token to revoke, select Revoke Token .